System Behavior

 Light behavior templates

-Light behavior templates enable different group responses to motion, vacancy and light level (DDR).
+Light behavior templates enable different group responses to occupancy, vacancy and light level (DDR).
 Each template contains a set of configurable parameters allowing for light level and time delay adjustments.
 When a template is selected for a group, the light behavior is set for all the luminaires and devices inside that group based on the configured template.

 Available templates: